jho406/padrino-asset-pipeline/README.md

 # padrino-asset-pipeline

-An asset pipeline implementation for Sinatra based on [Sprockets](https://github.com/sstephenson/sprockets) with support for CoffeeScript, SASS, SCSS, LESS, ERB as well as CSS (SASS, YUI) and JavaScript (uglifier, YUI, Closure) minification.
+An asset pipeline implementation for Padrino based on [Sprockets](https://github.com/sstephenson/sprockets) with support for CoffeeScript, SASS, SCSS, LESS, ERB as well as CSS (SASS, YUI) and JavaScript (uglifier, YUI, Closure) minification.

-sinatra-asset-pipeline supports both compiling assets on the fly for development as well as precompiling assets for production.
+padrino-asset-pipeline supports both compiling assets on the fly for development as well as precompiling assets for production.

 # Installation

-Include sinatra-asset-pipeline in your project's Gemfile:
+Include padrino-asset-pipeline in your project's Gemfile:

 ```ruby
 gem 'padrino-asset-pipeline'